Boat Harbour (Kurnell): Wildlife

 The area contains several habitats which include platforms, crevices, rock-pools, boulders and cobbles.
 Some of the wildlife includes a variety of birds, such as plovers, ruddy turnstone and red-necked stint.
 From January to late March 2009, an American golden plover was present with a flock of Pacific golden plovers.
 This species is very rarely recorded in Australia.

 Housing

 There is no permanent housing located on or near the beach, though the site houses many temporary shacks made from corrugated iron or shipping containers.

 Facilities

 Boat harbour used to be the location of a 4WD park where driving on beach and sand dunes was permitted.
 From May 2010 access to the dunes was closed, but beach access remains.

 Recreational Activities

-Boat harbour is home of one of the best kitesurfing and windsurfing spot in Sydney Region.
+Boat harbour is home of one of the best kitesurfing and windsurfing spots in the Sydney Region.
 It works well in South Easterly or Southerly winds.